What You Should Know Before Bathing Your Puppy

 It is frightening and unpleasant to pour water over the face of your puppy.

-Water may enter their ears, eyes, or nose and give infections or pain.
-Rather than pouring out, put a soft damp cloth and gently wipe the face and muzzle.
+Water may enter their ears, eyes, or nose, causing infections or pain.
+Rather than pouring out, put a soft, damp cloth and gently wipe the face and muzzle.

-In my initial days in bathing Rumi, I forgot completely to put the face in the water as I did not know what to do.
-After once I had put on a hot cloth in the place of it, the whole business became quieter.
-He remained motionless and I could freely clean him without any stress.
+In my initial days bathing Rumi, I completely forgot to put my face in the water because I did not know what to do.
+After I had put on a hot cloth in its place it, the whole business became quieter.
+He remained motionless, and I could freely clean him without any stress.

 Do not Use Human or adult Dog Shampoo

-Puppies cannot use human shampoo including baby shampoo..
-It does not suit the pH value of their skin and may cause dryness and itching or allergy.
-The shampoo made especially for adults may also be overstimulative to a young pup coat.
+Puppies cannot use human shampoo, including baby shampoo..
+It does not suit the pH of their skin and may cause dryness, itching, or an allergic reaction.
+The shampoo made especially for adults may also be overstimulating to a young pup’s coat.

-I had an urge to use what I find at home once after I did not receive the appropriate puppy shampoo.
+I had an urge to use what I found at home once after I did not receive the appropriate puppy shampoo.
 Fortunately, I consulted my vet.
-He has described the difference between the skin of a puppy.
-It is good that I have waited and got the right shampoo intended to clean young dogs.
-That decision made Rumi keep his coat soft and healthy.
+He has described the difference between a puppy’s skin.
+It is good that I waited and got the right shampoo for young dogs.
+That decision helped keep Rumi’s coat soft and healthy.

-Excessive bathing of your puppy may remove the natural oils on the skin which help the skin..
-Such oils will maintain the shine on the coat and health skin.
-Your puppy would turn out to develop dry patches or flakiness in case of over-bathing.
+Excessive bathing of your puppy may remove the natural oils on the skin, which help the skin..
+Such oils will maintain the coat’s shine and healthy skin.
+Your puppy may develop dry patches or flakiness if over-bathed.

 Take a bath every three to four weeks or so unless your vet tells you otherwise.
-A spot clean with a damp cloth does the trick as long as they get mopped between so that they do not become soiled.
+A spot clean with a damp cloth does the trick, as long as they are mopped in between so they do not become soiled.

-Rumi used to enter the garden and when he returned he looked like a mud monster.
-I thought nearly of giving him another complete bath on the spot.
-However, I ended up wiping him off and later taking him to have a proper bath after a few days.
-It prevented his skin getting dried up and it also got the task performed.
+Rumi used to enter the garden, and when he returned, he looked like a mud monster.
+I thought of giving him another complete bath on the spot.
+However, I ended up wiping him off and, after a few days, took him to have a proper bath.
+It prevented his skin from drying out and also got the task done.

 Do Not Become a Hurry-up Guy in the Bath

-Puppies are sharp on seeing everything..
-When you hurry you might overwhelm them.
+Puppies are sharp at seeing everything..
+When you hurry, you might overwhelm them.
 The bathing session must not be a hectic one.
 Take time.
 Speak to the puppy using a low tone.
-Give them reassurance when they are nervous.
+Reassure them when they are nervous.

-My early sessions with Rumi led me into being too fast.
-He would wriggle, and appear to hesitate, and have an attempt to crawl out.
-I understood that I had to reduce the paces.
-After doing so, everything went to change.
-Bath time was also a time of trust unlike a chore.
+My early sessions with Rumi made me go too fast.
+He would wriggle, appear to hesitate, and make an attempt to crawl out.
+I understood I had to slow down.
+After doing so, everything changed.
+Bath time was also a time of trust, unlike a chore.

 Is it Possible To Wash a Puppy Using Water Only?